allisonhere/safescaleai/README.md

 Then sign in via the Settings page to store the session token in the browser.

+## Theme

+Use the theme toggle in the top-right header to switch between light and dark mode.

 For admin-created orgs, set `ADMIN_BOOTSTRAP_TOKEN` and call:

 ```bash